Prohelion/prohelion.github.io/docs/Profinity/Profinity_Version2/Getting_Started/Profinity_Log.md

 # Profinity System Logs

 Profinity has a built-in logging mechanism that captures information about the operation of the system and is designed to assist in system issue diagnosis.
 To access the system logs, navigate to the `ADMIN` tab, then select `Logs`.

+!!! info "Expanding Log Lines"
+    If a log line goes off the right hand side of the page because it is too big, you can click on the line to expand that log message.

 <figure markdown>
 ![Profinity Log](../images/system_logs.png)